Quicr/quicr-protocol-spec/moq-proto.md

 Frontline communications application like Push To Talk have close semblances with the publish/subscribe metaphor.
-In a typical setup, say a retail store, there are mutiple channels (bakery, garden) and retail workers with PTT communication devices access the chatter over such channels by tuning into them.
+In a typical setup, say a retail store, there are multiple channels (bakery, garden) and retail workers with PTT communication devices access the chatter over such channels by tuning into them.
 In a typical use-case, the retails workers might want to tune into one or more channels of their interest and expect the media delivery system to